 OBLIGATIONS AND DELIVERIES

 Seller’s and Buyer’s Obligations .
-With respect to each Transaction, Seller shall sell and deliver, or cause to be delivered, and Buyer shall purchase and receive, or cause to be received, the Quantity of the Product at the Delivery Point, and Buyer shall pay Seller the Contract Price; provided, however, with respect to Options, the obligations set forth in the preceding sentence shall only arise if the Option Buyer exercises its Option in accordance with its terms.
-Seller shall be responsible for any costs or charges imposed on or associated with the Product or its delivery of the Product up to the Delivery Point.
-Buyer shall be responsible for any costs or charges imposed on or associated with the Product or its receipt at and from the Delivery Point.
+With respect to each Back-to-back or EPMI Transaction, Seller shall sell and deliver, or cause to be delivered, and Buyer shall purchase and receive, or cause to be received, the Quantity of the Product at the Delivery Point, and Buyer shall pay Seller the Contract Price Seller shall be responsible for any costs or charges imposed on or associated with the Product or its delivery of the Product in all Back-to-back Transactions.
+Buyer shall be responsible for any costs or charges imposed on or associated with the Product or its delivery of the Product under all EPMI Transactions.
+It is expressly understood by Buyer that the total amount due Seller under all Back-to-back Transactions is the amount payable to Buyer under the Transaction between Buyer and the third party irrespective of the Contract Price set forth in the Confirmation between Buyer and Seller for the Product.
+The difference between the Contract Price between Seller and Buyer under this Agreement and Buyer’s Contract Price with the third party is payable to Seller under the EMSA.

 Transmission and Scheduling .
-Seller shall arrange and be responsible for transmission service to the Delivery Point and shall Schedule or arrange for Scheduling services with its Transmission Providers, as specified by the Parties in the Transaction, or in the absence thereof, in accordance with the practice of the Transmission Providers, to deliver the Product to the Delivery Point.
-Buyer shall arrange and be responsible for transmission service at and from the Delivery Point and shall Schedule or arrange for Scheduling services with its Transmission Providers to receive the Product at the Delivery Point.
+Seller, except to the extent Buyer acts as Seller’s Qualified Scheduling Entity under a Qualified Scheduling Entity Agreement between Seller and Buyer (QSE), shall arrange and be responsible for transmission service to the Delivery Point and shall Schedule or arrange for Scheduling services with its Transmission Providers, as specified by the Parties in the Transaction, or in the absence thereof, in accordance with the practice of the Transmission Providers, to deliver the Product to the Delivery Point.
+Unless otherwise agreed to, in all EPMI Transactions Buyer shall arrange and be responsible for transmission service at and from the Delivery Point and shall Schedule or arrange for Scheduling services with its Transmission Providers to receive the Product at the Delivery Point.

 Force Majeure .
 To the extent either Party is prevented by Force Majeure from carrying out, in whole or part, its obligations under the Transaction and such Party (the “Claiming Party”) gives notice and details of the Force Majeure to the other Party as soon as practicable, then, unless the terms of the Product specify otherwise, the Claiming Party shall be excused from the performance of its obligations with respect to such Transaction (other than the obligation to make payments then due or becoming due with respect to performance prior to the Force Majeure).
 The Claiming Party shall remedy the Force Majeure with all reasonable dispatch.
 The non-Claiming Party shall not be required to perform or resume performance of its obligations to the Claiming Party corresponding to the obligations of the Claiming Party excused by Force Majeure.